Copyright © 2016 California Project LEAN. All rights reserved.

 Parent Lesson Plans: Advocating for Healthier School Environments

 The Parent Lesson Plans are a companion piece to Parents in Action!: A Guide to Engaging Parents in Local School Wellness Policy.
 These lesson plans are for use by stakeholders working with parents and should be used in coordination with Parents in Action!
 These lesson plans will assist stakeholders to educate parents about local school wellness policy and empower them to become advocates for improved nutrition and physical activity environments in their child's school.
+Also available in Spanish.

 Policy in Action: A Guide to Implementing Your Local School Wellness Policy

 This user-friendly guide is designed to serve as a roadmap for implementing school nutrition and physical activity policies, including local wellness policies.
 Includes helpful hand-outs to develop your plan of action for implementing your policy.
+Also available in Spanish.
+(2015)

 The school food and physical activity environment plays a large role in the foods students eat and the amount of physical activity they engage in.
 An important step to help youth eat better and increase their physical activity is to improve the food and physical activity environment in their schools.
 These fact sheets will provide you with and overview of school food and physical activity policy challenges and opportunities.